-Education reformers argue Indiana now has a system that will reward teachers based on merit.
+Education reformers argue Indiana now has a system that will reward teachers based on merit, and we won’t argue with that.
 The problem is coming up with an adequate measuring stick.
-They believe, based on Monday’s results, that allowing schools to choose their own measurement of effectiveness just isn’t effective.

-If lawmakers demand a uniform evaluation tool, the state needs to find one that measures the progress of individual students.
-Rather than comparing last year’s third-graders to this year’s third-graders, the state needs to judge the way each student is performing now compared to how that student performed a year ago.
+What the state needs is a way to measure the progress of individual students.
+Rather than comparing last year’s third-graders to this year’s third-graders through exams like ISTEP, the state needs to judge the way each student is performing now compared to how that student performed a year ago.

 That is, after all, what we’re trying to measure, right?
 How much did the teacher really teach?